weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 ### VMD
 Installation of [VMD](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD) on Summit is trivial (however, you will have to create a free account).

-After you have created the account and agreed to the license, download the link to an appropiate directory that you own on Summit.
+After you have created the account and agreed to the license, download the link to an appropriate directory that you own on Summit.
 Un-tar the VMD tarball, and follow the installation instructions found in the README file.

 ### Python Libraries

-**Note:** if you already have a conda environement activated, make sure to deactivate it before proceeding.
+**Note:** if you already have a conda environment  activated, make sure to deactivate it before proceeding.
 ```
 conda deactivate
 ```

-First, create a conda environement for tICA's python dependencies:
+First, create a conda environment  for tICA's python dependencies:

-**Note:** if you already have a conda environement activated, make sure to deactivate it before proceeding.
+**Note:** if you already have a conda environment activated, make sure to deactivate it before proceeding.
 ```
 conda create -n tica_env python=3.7.3
 ```